-SCAR introduced IP 69, Persistent organic Pollutants in the Antarctic: an Update.
+SCAR introduced IP 69, Persistent Organic Pollutants in the Antarctic: an Update.
 SCAR recalled a request made to ATCM by the Stockholm Convention for information on persistent organic pollutants in the Antarctic Treaty Area.
-SCAR's ECA Action Group (Environmental Contamination in Antarctica) prepared a comprehensive report presented as an extended summary in IP 69.
+SCAR's Action Group on Environmental Contamination in Antarctica (ECA) prepared a comprehensive report presented as an extended summary in IP 69.
 The final report is being edited and will be ready by end April.
 SCAR agreed to provide the full POPs report to the CEP Chair as soon as it was ready.
 He will distribute it further.